CellMigrationLab/Fast4DReg/README.md

 - **Experiment number:** Will be used for the output folder identifier.
 - **Select the path to the file to be corrected:** Navigate to your image by using *Add files..* or drag and drop into the white box.
 Files can be 2D and 3D videos or a mixture of those.
 - **xy-drift correction:** if you want to correct for xy-drift, tick the xy-drift correction box.
 - **Projection type:** Select the projection type used for xy-drift estimation (maximum or average intensity).
+Average projection usually works better for very noisy images.
 - **Time averaging:** This sets the number of frames to average together to make coarser time points on which the cross-correlation analysis will be run to calculate drift.
 Setting this value to 1 will calculate straight frame-to-frame cross-correlations and while this should capture drift very accurately, it